 The comprehensive plans, submitted by Rheebridge in August 2020, were deemed to have met the stringent conditions laid out by Cambridge City Council and permission was received in just five months.
 Praised as being “highly sustainable,” the Planning report found that the designs were of a very high quality which would “enhance the character and appearance of the Conservation area.”

 The proposed development sits near Hobbs House, the award-nominated Rheebridge development which opened in 2014.
-Speaking of the proposed plans, David Rapley said, “We are so excited about the planned redevelopment at Regent Terrace.
-Parker’s Piece is a beautiful asset and a beloved green space in the heart of this historic city, and we will treat the privilege of redeveloping this site with the respect it deserves, enhancing the area to allow it to fulfil its potential, just as we achieved with Hobbs House.”
+Speaking of the proposed plans, David Rapley said, “We are delighted to have secured planning permission for redevelopment at Regent Terrace.
+Parker’s Piece is a beautiful asset and a beloved green space in the heart of this historic city, and the privilege of creating comprehensive designs worthy of its location ensuring the redevelopment enhances the area to allow it to fulfil its potential.”

 Sustainable redevelopment in line with environmental priorities for positive change

 “The reclamation and reuse of brownfield sites is a core component of the UK Sustainable Development Strategy integrating a wide range of economic, social and environmental objectives.”
 Sustainable Build (www.sustainablebuild.co.uk )

 Sustainable architecture, design and living were essential components in the redevelopment plans.